 Oakland International Airport Guide (OAK)

 One of three major airports in the San Francisco Bay Area, Oakland International Airport is located south of Oakland and just across the water from San Francisco.
-Our guide to the airport includes important contact details and information on airport facilities, transportation and where to stay.
+Our guide to the airport includes important contact details and information on airport facilities, public transportation access and nearby accommodation options.

-From Oakland follow Interstate 880 south and take the 98th Avenue exit, which leads to Oakland International Airport’s entrance.
+From central Oakland follow Interstate 880 southbound and take the 98th Avenue exit (exit 35), which leads to Oakland International Airport’s entrance.
+The total drive time from Oakland to the airport is approximately 18 minutes.

 There is a good choice of cafés, snack bars, bars and restaurants at Oakland International Airport after the security screening areas of both terminals.
 Additional catering facilities can be found before security in both terminals.